Eiður Guðjohnsen: Personal life

 In September 2001, Eiður, Chelsea teammates John Terry, Frank Lampard and Jody Morris, and Leicester City's Frank Sinclair, were drunk and unruly in a Heathrow Airport hotel containing many Americans left stranded by the September 11 attacks.
 The Chelsea quartet were each fined two weeks' wages, totalling around £100,000, which was donated to the 9/11 relief efforts.
 In January 2003, Eiður admitted to a gambling problem, confessing to having lost £400,000 in casinos over a five-month period.
 Eiður's half-brother, named Arnór like their father, signed for Swansea City in July 2017, at the age of 16.

-Eiður has one daughter and three sons, all of the sons play football at different levels.
-His eldest, Sveinn Aron (born 1998) is a professional with Swedish Allsvenskan side IF Elfsborg.
-Middle son Andri Lucas (born 2002) plays for Swedish side IFK Norrköping.
-His youngest, Daníel Tristán (born 2006) is in the Malmö FF academy program.
+Eiður has three sons, all of whom play football at different levels.
+His eldest, Sveinn Aron Guðjohnsen (born 1998) is a professional with norwegian Eliteserien side Sarpsborg 08.
+Middle son Andri Guðjohnsen (born 2002) plays for EFL Championship side Blackburn Rovers.
+His youngest, Daníel Guðjohnsen (born 2006) plays as striker for Malmö.